VirtoCommerce/vc-module-tax/README.md

-# vc-module-tax

-## Overview
+# Overview

+The Tax Module provides the ability to extend tax provider list with custom providers and also provides an interface and API for managing these tax providers.

-The tax module is an engine for tax calculations and allows doing the following:
+The tax module is an engine for tax calculations.

+## Key Features

 1. Extend the custom tax providers;
 1. Tax providers registration using the code;